 Embracing change can be challenging.
 Anyone who has tried to alter their diet, break a bad habit, or add more exercise to their day can attest to this.
-Yet for many patients with chronic illness, lifestyle modifications are an important element on the path to wellness and may even alter clinical outcomes.
+Yet for many patients with chronic illness, lifestyle modifications are an important element on the path to wellness that may have huge impacts on clinical outcomes.
 Some estimates suggest that up to 40% of patients do not adhere adequately to clinician instructions, with the rate rising to 70% or more when significant lifestyle modification or complex behavior changes are recommended.1 How can clinicians help their patients fully embrace lifestyle change?

 - Is your patient ready to consider this change?